AVAILABLE FOR PURCHASE:

 Plant about 30 cm apart.

-Bulbs should be harvested, about 90 days after planting, when the flowers begin to dry out.
-Dig up the whole plant
+Bulbs should be harvested when the flowers begin to dry out.
+This may not occur until the 2nd year after planting.

 Not to NORFOLK ISLAND, TAS or WA